biscuitgtaw/clearstatus/content/default/issues/2021-03-01-incident-0173-emergency-response-civilian-down.md

   - North Los Santos
 enableComments: false
 ---
-A Rescue Ambulance has been dispatched to reports of a civilian down at the Sports Centre on the ULSA Campus, Picture Perfect Drive.
+A Rescue Ambulance has been dispatched from Station 7 to reports of a civilian down at the Sports Centre on the ULSA Campus, Picture Perfect Drive.
 Firefighters are currently on scene.

 Responding Units: RA-71